 This work is based on the research supported by the National Institute for the Humanities and Social Sciences and the International Development Research Centre, Canada.

 Prof Herman Wasserman:

 Herman Wasserman is Professor of Media Studies at the University of Cape Town, South Africa and a Senior Research Associate of the Centre for Analytics and Behavioural Change.
 He holds a doctorate from the University of Stellenbosch, South Africa, and worked as a journalist before starting an academic career.
 He has published widely on media in Africa.
-His books include Tabloid Journalism in South Africa (Indiana University Press), Media, Geopolitics, and Power: A View from the Global South (University of Illinois Press) and Media, Conflict and Democracy in Africa (Oxford University Press).
-His co-edited collection (with Dani Madrid-Morales) , Rumors, false news and disinformation in the Global South will be published by Wiley-Blackwell in 2021.
-He has published more than 80 peer-reviewed journal articles in addition to more than 50 chapters in books.
-He has been a visiting scholar at the Ludwig-Maximilian University in Munich, Tsinghua University in Beijing and has given keynote addresses and invited talks around the world.
+His books include Tabloid Journalism in South Africa (Indiana University Press), Media, Geopolitics, and Power: A View from the Global South (University of Illinois Press) and The Ethics of Engagement: Media, Conflict and Democracy in Africa (Oxford University Press).
 He is a Fellow of the International Communication Association and an elected member of the Academy of Science of South Africa.
 His awards include a Fulbright fellowship, the Georg Foster Research Award from the Alexander von Humboldt Foundation in Germany and the Neva Prize from St Petersburg State University.
-Wasserman is Editor-in-Chief of the academic journal African Journalism Studies and Associate Editor of the Annals of the International Communication Association.
+Wasserman is Editor-in-Chief of the Annals of the International Communication Association and African Journalism Studies and Associate Editor of Communication Theory.
+He has worked with the World Health Organization, the United Nations Development Programme and the African Infodemic Response Alliance and the South African Infodemiology Task Team to counter Covid-19 disinformation.

 Dr Dani Madrid-Morales: